Carlos-n21/UK-Quiz/README.md

 ## Credits
 ### Code References
-Many of the features were based on/inspired by examples in the [Code Institute Bootcamp LMS](https://learn.codeinstitute.net/dashboard) on the use of HTML, CSS and Javascript.<br>
+Many of the features were based on/inspired by examples in the [Code Institute Bootcamp LMS](https://learn.codeinstitute.net/dashboard) on the use of HTML, CSS and Javascript.
 <br>
 Other resources used as reference for the implementation:<br>
 [How to add Icons to Buttons in Bootstrap 5 ?](https://www.geeksforgeeks.org/how-to-add-icons-to-buttons-in-bootstrap-5/)<br>